Battle Fleet

 The United States Battle Fleet or Battle Force was part of the organization of the United States Navy from 1922 to 1941.
+It served as the Pacific fleet and included most of the Navy, including its most modern ships and all of its aircraft carriers.

+Organization

 The General Order of 6 December 1922 organized the United States Fleet, with the Battle Fleet as the Pacific presence.
 This fleet comprised the main body of ships in the Navy, with the smaller Scouting Fleet as the Atlantic presence.
-The battleships, including most of the modern ones, and new aircraft carriers were assigned to the Battle Fleet.

-Organization

-On September 1, 1923, the Battle Fleet was under the command of Admiral Samuel S. Robison.
+Most battleships, including the most modern ones, and new aircraft carriers were assigned to the Battle Fleet.
+On 1 September 1923, the Battle Fleet was under the command of Admiral Samuel S. Robison.
 Battleships, Battle Fleet was under the command of Vice Admiral Henry A. Wiley, with his flag aboard New Mexico (BB-40).
 Battleship Division Three, under Rear Admiral Louis M. Nulton, consisted of New York (BB-34) (F), Texas (BB-35) under Captain A. M. Proctor, Oklahoma (BB-37) under Captain W. F. Scott, and California (BB-44) under Captain H. H. Christy, which was also the Battle Fleet flagship.
 Battleship Division Four, under Rear Admiral William Veazie Pratt, comprised Arizona (BB-39) (F), under Captain J. R. Y. Blakely, Nevada (BB-36), Mississippi (BB-41), and Pennsylvania (BB-38).
 Battleship Division Five under Vice Admiral Wiley himself comprised New Mexico (BB-40), Idaho (BB-42), Tennessee (BB-43), and Maryland (BB-46).
 Aircraft Squadrons, Battle Fleet, under Captain A. W. Marshall, comprised Aroostook (CM-3) (F), Langley (CV-1), and the tender Gannet (AM-41).
 Destroyer Squadrons, Battle Fleet, under Rear Admiral Sumner E. W. Kittelle, comprised Destroyer Squadron 11 and Destroyer Squadron 12.
 Submarine Divisions, Pacific, was under Captain A. Bronson, Jr.

 In 1930, the name of the fleet was changed to "Battle Force", but the structure remained the same.
 In 1931, the force was based in Pearl Harbor and consisted of a majority of the United States' surface fleet: all of the newer battleships, all of the carriers, a light cruiser squadron and "three or four" destroyer squadrons were all a part of the Battle Force.
 In 1939, the Battle Force had five aircraft carriers, 12 battleships, 14 light cruisers, and 68 destroyers.

 On 1 February 1941, General Order 143 reorganized the United States Fleet with three separate fleets, the United States Atlantic Fleet, the United States Pacific Fleet and the Asiatic Fleet.